tasdid25/End-to-End-Medical-RAG-Chatbot/README.md

 # Medical-Chatbot-Project

 ## Overview
-A specialized medical information retrieval system using state-of-the-art language models and vector databases.
+A specialized medical information retrieval system using state-of-the-art large language models (LLM) and vector databases.
 This chatbot leverages GROQ's API to provide accurate, contextualized responses to medical queries based on a curated database of medical literature.

 ## Features
 - **PDF Knowledge Base**: Automatically processes and indexes medical documents